13 Secrets Your Exterminator Wants You to Know

 Repelling pests can be as simple as changing the light bulb above your porch.

 If you’re worried you have them, Mississauga-based entomologist Alice Sinia recommends checking your linens, mattress, mattress seams and headboard.
 Look for dried blood stains and red-brown fecal matter, which will both be about the size of a sesame seed.
-(Speaking of keeping a clean bed, here’s why you should never let your cat sleep in your bed.)
+(Find out why you should never let your cat sleep in your bed.)

 Consider installing door sweeps and repair all screens, vents and openings in chimneys.
-Make sure to caulk or stuff steel wool around gaps made by, utility lines hoses and air conditioning units (or you can ditch your air conditioning all together!)
+Make sure to caulk or stuff steel wool around gaps made by utility lines, hoses and air conditioning units.

 “Pests are attracted to food, water and shelter,” says Mannes, “same as us.”
 Clean crumbs and spills immediately and scrub under fridges and stoves regularly.
-(Try one of these genius cleaning hacks for yourself!)
+(Here’s how to clean absolutely everything in your kitchen.)

 Critters such as mice, rats, moths, ants and weevils can easily eat through paper and cardboard.